Skip to main content

 At Umbrella, we seek to provide a relevant national and global platform for our talented artist community.
 We also invite and accept applications from renowned artists and experts in their field to enable exchanges and connection here in North Queensland.
 We are pleased to share upcoming residency opportunities and announcements below.

-Learn more about the Creative Research Residency here.
+Read more and about the Creative Research Residencies here.

-Pioneer Sugar Mill, Register of Pacific Islanders Employed at Pioneer in the District of Townsville: Schedule L (1895-1906), Manuscript (handwritten), 94 pages, 37 x 27cm, JCU Library Pioneer Sugar Mill Archive, Ⓒ James Cook University.
-Photography by Michael Marzik. nqheritage.jcu.edu.au/41
+Pioneer Sugar Mill, Register of Pacific Islanders Employed at Pioneer in the District of Townsville: Schedule L (1895-1906), Manuscript (handwritten), 94 pages, 37 x 27cm, JCU Library Pioneer Sugar Mill Archive, James Cook University.
+Photography by Michael Marzik. nqheritage.jcu.edu.au/416

 Veronica Calarco, 13 Ilongau, 2020, Mixed printmaking (drypoint, linocut), 35.5 x 69.5cm.